afray44/DATA-STRUCTURES/STUDYGUIDE.md

   ![Alt text](URL "6 Deleting from front of LL")

-  CASE 2: Deleting node in between two nodes in LL:
+  :pencil2: CASE 2: Deleting node in between two nodes in LL

   Assuming the node 'v' is in front of node to be deleted.